Managing Secrets

 Secrets are sensitive information, such as API keys, passwords, and tokens, that must be securely managed during the FastStore project deployment.

-WebOps centralizes and standardizes secrets management, ensuring a consistent and secure process across all deployment providers.
-This ensures that sensitive information is kept out of your project’s codebase and is retrieved securely by WebOps.
+WebOps centralizes and standardizes secret management, providing a consistent and secure process across all deployment providers.
+This ensures that sensitive information is kept outside your project codebase and is retrieved securely by WebOps.

-For stores not using WebOps, secrets is handled through the VTEX IO CLI secrets plugin.
-To enable secrets management, an emptyvtex.env
+The secrets of stores that don't use WebOps are handled through the VTEX IO CLI secrets plugin.
+To enable secret management, you need to have an emptyvtex.env

-file need to be present in the project root.
-The key-value pairs is stored in thesecrets.revealed.json
+file in the project root.
+The key-value pairs are stored in thesecrets.revealed.json

 before being committed to the main branch.
 For stores using WebOps, this workflow has been deprecated, and secrets are managed directly through the WebOps interface.